 There are several other relevant regulatory specifications, such as the IEC 62443 family and the GDPR.

 The federal states’ data protection officers are considering not just requiring compliance with the GDPR by organizations that process personal data but also by the manufacturers who develop the systems required for this processing!
-For more information, see focus topic (Schwerpunkt-Thema) 4 on page 15 in the field report from the independent, federal and state data protection supervisory authorities.
+For more information, see focus (Schwerpunkt-Thema) 4 on page 15 in the field report from the independent, federal and state data protection supervisory authorities.

 A structured approach helps manufacturers to